seaweedfs/seaweedfs/README.md

 There is only 40 bytes of disk storage overhead for each file's metadata.
 It is so simple with O(1) disk reads that you are welcome to challenge the performance with your actual use cases.

 SeaweedFS started by implementing [Facebook's Haystack design paper](http://www.usenix.org/event/osdi10/tech/full_papers/Beaver.pdf).
+Also, SeaweedFS implements erasure coding with ideas from [f4: Facebook’s Warm BLOB Storage System](https://www.usenix.org/system/files/conference/osdi14/osdi14-paper-muralidhar.pdf)

 SeaweedFS can work very well with just the object store. [[Filer]] can then be added later to support directories and POSIX attributes.
 Filer is a separate linearly-scalable stateless server with customizable metadata stores, e.g., MySql/Postgres/Redis/Cassandra/LevelDB.